eddiethedean/mock-spark/docs/mock_spark_features.md

 ```

 **When to use:**
-- Writing mock-spark-specific test utilities
+- Writing sparkless-specific test utilities
 - Setting up test fixtures
 - Need convenient programmatic access
-- Code will only run with mock-spark
+- Code will only run with sparkless

 **When NOT to use:**
 - Code that needs to work with PySpark